pimcore/data-hub/doc/20_Deployment.md

 - `symfony-config` - write configs as Symfony Config as YAML files to `/var/config/data-hub/<name>.yaml`
 - `settings-store` - write configs to the SettingsStore
 - `disabled` - do not allow to edit/write configs at all

+> Important: When using symfony-config write target, configs are written to Symfony Config files (yaml), which are only getting revalidated in debug mode.
+So if you're changing configs in production you won't see any update, because these configs are read only.

 Details also see [Pimcore Docs](https://pimcore.com/docs/pimcore/current/Development_Documentation/Deployment/Configuration_Environments.html#page_Configuration-Storage-Locations-Fallbacks).